Dzhango/Dzhango/README.md

 I'm an incoming 3rd year undergraduate student at UC San Diego.
 Recently, I have been working on web development/mobile projects and grinding leetcode for DS and Algorithms.
 Outside of work, I love to box/wrestle/do jiu-jitsu, basically anything combat sports related.
-I'm from Kazakhstan, so please keep the Borat jokes to yourself... jk I love Borat!

 ## Current Work: